Suspected DUI Driver Arrested After Head-On Crash Leaves 6 With Major Injuries In North Highlands

-NORTH HIGHLANDS (CBS13) — Six people, including five minors, are in the hospital with major injuries following a head-on crash with a suspected DUI driver in North Highlands on Saturday evening, authorities said.
+NORTH HIGHLANDS (CBS13) — Six minors are in the hospital with major injuries following a head-on crash with a suspected DUI driver in North Highlands on Saturday evening, authorities said.

 The California Highway Patrol North Sacramento said the collision happened at around 6:40 p.m. near Auburn Boulevard and Hemlock Street.